michaelbhavi994/Coding-Journey-/README.md

 * Reverse a Number
   Program that reverses the digits of a number using a while loop and modulus operator.

+## 📅 Day 07

+* Largest Element in an Array
+  Program that finds the largest number from a list of elements using arrays and loops.

+* Average of Array Elements
+  Program that calculates the average of numbers stored in an array.

 ---